abel-gr/OCR-for-warehouse/README.md

 <img src="imgs/results/b1_perspcorrection.png" width="400" height="300">

 The system works correctly and automatically for images captured by the robot with different perspectives and angles.
-This is the only section in which we have used algorithms from libraries (in addition to the scikit-learn MLP) instead of implementing them ourselves at a low level.
+This perspective correction sub-section is the only part in which we have used algorithms from libraries (in addition to the scikit-learn MLP) instead of implementing them ourselves at a low level.

 ### Non-uniform light correction